creitve/deploy-toolkit/README.md

 ## About

-CS-Cart and Multi-Vendor deployment toolkit for developers and system administrators.
+CS-Cart and Multi-Vendor deployment toolkit is a simple script that helps developers and system administrators save a lot of time when deploying CS-Cart or Multi-Vendor installations.
+It will deliver your files to the servers specified, import data dumps and run the migrations.

 Current version is 1.0.1.

   * [Demo](#demo)
   * [Requirements](#requirements)